lucasdiedrich/gnome-display-switcher/README.md

 ### Todos

- - Fix the TODOS on source code.
- - Make tests over Ubuntu, Fedora and Open-suse.
- - Make tests over older version of gnome-shell to see if works and add support.
  - Add OSD notification on which display.
  - Auto change configuration based on actual displays.
  - Auto change default audio board in case of HDMI diplays.
- - Add an custom configuration.

 ###	Thanks